-Senior Research Fellow at He Kāinga Oranga / Housing and Health Programme, University of Otago, where I have been undertaking energy poverty and health research since 2008.
+Kim is a Senior Research Fellow with He Kāinga Oranga - Housing and Health Research Programme, where she has undertaken energy poverty and health research since 2008.

 - Riva, M. Kingunza Makasi, S. Dufresne, P. Toth, M.(2021).Energy poverty in Canada: Prevalence, social and spatial distribution, and implications for research and policy.Energy Research & Social Science,81 (2021) 102237.

 - von Benzon, N.(2021).Analysing ‘messy’ data.In N. von Benzon, M. Holton, C. Wilkinson & S. Wilkinson (Eds.),Creative methods for human geographers. (pp. 351-364).
 London, UK: Sage.

 - Preval, N. Rivera-Muñoz, G. Davies, C. Oliver, J.(2017).Housing, energy and health in resilient cities.Cities in New Zealand: Preferences, patterns and possibilities,Howden-Chapman, L. Early & J. Ombler (Eds.), (pp. 95-106).
 Wellington, New Zealand: Steele Roberts Aotearoa.

 - Sim, D. Stanley, J. Rowan, R. Harris Clark, I. Morris, L. The Waiopehu College 2015 Research Team(2017).Cool?
 Young people investigate living in cold housing and fuel poverty.
 A mixed methods action research study.Social Science and Medicine – Population Health,3, 66-74.